 Similar to financial exploitation, there are people who may try to steal your loved one's belongings like purses and jewelry.
 Keep account of valuables brought into the residence and stay aware of how much money your loved one should have on them, if any.

 The night shift is just as important as the day shift when it comes to caring for your loved one in case of emergency.
 Unfortunately, a lot of nursing homes cut corners at night and don't hire adequate evening staff.
 If something happens and they're so understaffed that it leads to injury, this could be considered neglect.

 Tragically, sexual abuse does happen in nursing homes.
 Sometimes it occurs because a nursing home fails to secure the facilities at night.
 More commonly, though, it's committed by staff.
 This type of abuse can be difficult to recognize, as the injury is usually out of sight.
 Abusive staff members know this, so it's important as family that you always ask your loved one questions about their emotional health.
 Sometimes just having an active family member regularly on site will deter abusive staff.

 Does your loved one receive the emotional care they deserve?
 Listen carefully when you visit your elder for sounds of verbal abuse elsewhere in the building.
 For the cost of nursing home care and the pain of leaving your loved one in an unfamiliar place, this common problem should never be tolerated.

 Remember, if your loved one has been abused in a nursing home, you do have options.
-Call us today at 816-842-7100 to speak with an attorney who will fight to get you the compensation you and your loved one deserve.
-Or you can click here to email us to set up your free consultation.
+Contact our firm online or give us a call today at 816-842-7100 to speak with an experienced Kansas City personal injury lawyer who will fight to get you the compensation you and your loved one deserve.